 Volunteers provide a unique human resource that can enhance an organization’s ability to achieve its mission, priorities, and goals.
-A well-trained volunteer manager is key to the success of a volunteer program.
+And, a well-managed volunteer program provides key building blocks that help ensure organizational sustainability.

 All sessions have been recognized by the Council for Certification in Volunteer Administration and will cover the Council’s Core Competencies for Managers of Volunteer Resources.

 The Certificate in Volunteer Management is four full days of learning from and with nationally recognized volunteer management experts.

 Upon completion, participants will earn 2.8 Continuing Education Units (CEUs) from Austin Community College.
 These may be eligible for use in meeting professional certification requirements.

 This is not a CVA (Certified in Volunteer Administration) credentialing course.

 Describe the components of a well-run volunteer program